-The Yemeni economy is very poor, and virtually no products are produced for export.
-The economy rests largely on oil exports, remittances from abroad, and foreign aid, which fuel a consumer market, the informal sector, and a booming qat production.
+The Yemeni economy is impoverished, and virtually no products are produced for export.
+The economy rests largely on oil exports, remittances from abroad, and foreign aid, fueling a consumer market, the informal sector, and a booming qat production.

-Since the start of the conflict, more than 2.8 million people have been internally displaced and 14 million are unable to obtain basic health care.
+Since the start of the conflict, more than 2.8 million people have been internally displaced, and 14 million cannot obtain basic health care.

-The economy, which was already fragile, weakened further as a result of disruption to oil production and other economic activities.
-This saw gross domestic product (GDP) decline by 28 per cent in 2015.
+The economy, which was already fragile, weakened further due to disruption to oil production and other economic activities.
+This saw gross domestic product (GDP) declined by 28 percent in 2015.

-However, the International Monetary Fund (IMF) expects the situation to improve in 2017, with GDP growth of 12.6 per cent in 2017, up from 4.2 per cent the year before.
-Inflation in 2015 was 40 per cent.
-This is also expected to improve, dropping to 18 per cent in 2017.
+However, the International Monetary Fund (IMF) expects the situation to improve in 2017, with 12.6 percent in 2017, up from 4.2 percent the year before.
+Inflation in 2015 was 40 percent.
+This is also expected to improve, dropping to 18 percent in 2017.